Victoria, Hong Kong: History

-The four wans are further divided into nine yeuks (約, similar to "district" or "neighbourhood").
-The coverage also included parts of East Point and Happy Valley (West of Wong Nai Chung Road on the east side of the racecourse).
+"Sai Wan", "Sheung Wan" and "Choong Wan" retain the same Chinese name today.
+The four wans are further divided into nine yeuks (約, similar to 'district' or 'neighbourhood').
+The coverage also included parts of East Point and Happy Valley (west of Wong Nai Chung Road on the east side of the racecourse).
 In 1903, boundary stones were established to mark the city's boundary and six of them are still preserved today.
 The stones spread from Causeway Bay to Kennedy Town.